What Is Eating My Bougainvillea Leaves? Get Answers Here!

 Treatment For These Caterpillars on Your Bougainvillea Leaves

-Head’s up: These pests don’t do any harm to or endanger the health of an established plant.
-All the damage is cosmetic.
-Bougainvilleas shed & regrow foliage a couple of times a year so you’ll see new leaves appear.
-On the other hand, a young plant could be susceptible to a bad infestation.
+These pests don’t harm or endanger the health of an established plant.
+The damage is cosmetic.
+Bougainvilleas shed and regrow their foliage a couple of times a year, so new leaves will eventually replace the damaged ones.
+From what I’ve seen, the older leaves aren’t affected as much.
+That fresh new growth is nice and tender, making it especially appealing to hungry caterpillars!

 Here are your three options for treating these bougainvillea pests:

 1.)
-Nothing
+Do Nothing

 2.)
-Remove the Pests by Hand
+Remove Them by Hand

 3.)
 Spray the Leaves